tusharbudhwani/Library-Management-System/README.md

 # Library-Management-System

-This code is from a youtube tutorial
+This code is from this youtube tutorial

 Ref: https://youtube.com/playlist?list=PLdRq0mbeEBmwUyZNJsmkBjQeIneme6HCz